ArchiMate Graph Explorer

-It reads a model from an ArchiMate Model Exchange Format file.
+It can read a model from an ArchiMate Model Exchange Format file or the native file format from Archi.
 Most major ArchiMate tools support the exchange format so this application should work with models from any of those tools, however it has only been tested with files created by Archi.
 The model data is loaded into a D3.js force simulation and rendered using SVG.
 Conditional styling is applied to the elements and relationships so they have the familiar ArchiMate icons, colours, arrowheads etc.

 The UI is designed with the mobile first approach so that it works on various screens sizes; from smartphones to large desktop monitors.
 It supports touch, pinch zoom, pan and the elements can be dragged around to rearrange them to fixed positions.